Myrtle Beach, South Carolina

-Myrtle Beach is a resort city on the east coast of the United States in Horry County, South Carolina.
-It is located in the center of a long and continuous 60 mi stretch of beach known as "The Grand Strand" in the northeastern part of the state.
-Its year-round population was 35,682 as of the 2020 census.
+Myrtle Beach is a resort city in Horry County, South Carolina, United States.
+It is located in the center of a long and continuous 60 mi stretch of beach known as the "Grand Strand” in the northeastern part of the state, on the East Coast of the United States.
+Its year-round population was 35,682 as of the 2020 census, making it the 13th-most populous city in South Carolina.